Age-related Macular Degeneration (AMD)

 Slow the progression of this silent thief of sight.

-If you are concerned about macular degeneration, call or book an appointment at Werner Optometry to find relief.
+If you are concerned about macular degeneration, call Werner Optometry or schedule your appointment online.

 What is age-related macular degeneration?